zhangmeili0120/learngit/readme.txt

-git is a version controll software. git is free software.
+git is a distributed version controll software. git is free software.